-The EIS should address any actions of the project or likely impacts that require an authority under the Nature Conservation Act 1992 (e.g. permit to clear native vegetation), and/or would be assessable development for the purposes of the Vegetation Management Act 1999 and Fisheries Act 1994.
+The EIS should address any actions of the project or likely impacts that require an authority under the Nature Conservation Act 1992, and/or would be assessable development for the purposes of the Vegetation Management Act 1999.

-The discussion should cover all likely direct and indirect environmental harm due to the project on flora and fauna particularly sensitive areas.
-Terrestrial and aquatic (freshwater) environments should also be covered.
+The discussion should cover all likely direct and indirect environmental harm due to the project on flora and fauna particularly sensitive areas as listed below (also see Attachment 2).
+Terrestrial and aquatic (environments should also be covered.
 Also include human impacts and the control of any domestic animals introduced to the area.

-Strategies for protecting any rare or threatened species should be described, and any obligations imposed by State or Commonwealth legislation or policy or international treaty obligations (including JAMBA, CAMBA or ROKAMBA) should be discussed.
+Strategies for protecting the downstream aquatic environment and any rare or threatened species should be described, along with any obligations imposed by state or Commonwealth legislation or policy or international treaty obligations (i.e. JAMBA, CAMBA, ROKAMBA).